1 400 Leverage Forex - Leverage & Margin

 = 1000+ 4000

-= $5,000 you have just doubled your account balance five times
+= $5,000 you've just doubled your account balance five times

 If you accrue a loss of 20 pips the loss in dollars is